YangLiangwei/YangLiangwei.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Glad to meet you here.
-Currently I am pursuing my Ph.D degree under the supervision of professor Philip S. Yu.
-Previously I accomplish my Master degree under the supervision of professor Hui Gao and Tao Zhou.
+Currently I am a research scientist at Salesforce Research working on efficient modeling and agents.
+Previously I obtained my Ph.D. degree from University of Illinois Chicago, under the supervision of professor Philip S. Yu.
+Even before, I accomplish my Master degree under the supervision of professor Hui Gao and Tao Zhou from University of Electronic Science and Technology of China.
 I am always open to learn new things, and enjoy the procedure of every task.
 If you are an interesting person, and enjoy your life.
 Welcome to contact me~

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->